dart-lang/site-www/src/null-safety/migration-guide.md

   Your code is still null-unsafe for now.
 {{ site.alert.end }}

-Once you like all of the changes that the migration tool proposes &mdash;all of the `?`, `required`, `!`, and other changes&mdash;click **Apply migration** to tell the tool to save the changes.
+When you like all of the changes that the migration tool proposes &mdash; all of the `?`, `required`, `!`, and other changes &mdash; click **Apply migration** to tell the tool to save the changes.
 Congratulations, your package is migrated!